iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 ***********************************************

 IQ modules can be controlled with analog hobby protocols, such as PWM and OneShot.
 These protocols send throttle commands to the module using a square wave or pulse of variable duration, where the length of the wave determines the throttle input.
-For example, when using PWM, by default IQ modules interpret a pulse of 1000 us indicates as 0% throttle, and a pulse of 2000 us as 100% throttle.
+For example, when using PWM, by default IQ modules interpret a pulse of 1000 us as 0% throttle, and a pulse of 2000 us as 100% throttle.

 However, the exact pulse duration used to represent the endpoints of the throttle range can vary between different controllers.
 One controller may consider 1000 us to 2000 us to be the 0%